 Here is a quick look at the ingredients.
 It is to understand why these specific ingredients were chosen.
 To get the full recipe, go to the bottom of this post.

-- Avocado Oil – It has the same benefits of avocado and helps flavor the ingredients too.
+- Avocado Oil – It has the same benefits as avocado and helps flavor the ingredients too.

 - Lemon juice – the main reason to have lemon juice in this recipe is to help absorb iron in this recipe.